 This feature allows you to access new blocks that you can use to edit throughout your website.
 You can find these blocks under the “theme category” in your WordPress dashboard.

 And it gets better.
 WordPress has added ten other blocks with this update that you can use to customize your website further.

 - Archive Title

 - Post Author

 Block patterns are premade and ready-to-use layouts that you can make out of WordPress blocks.

-You’re probably familiar with Gutenberg blocks which we’ve just covered.
+You’re probably already familiar with Gutenberg blocks that came out in 5.0, which we’ve just covered.
 These are customizable pieces that you can add to a website.

 Some of the most used blocks include social media blocks, audio blocks, as well as image blocks.

 Block patterns were first introduced in WordPress 5.5, but now the new version enhances the patterns for blocks with a featured block pattern directory, a more simple way to search for and access patterns.